Maud Newton: Writing

 Newton first came to attention as the founder of an early litblog.
 Her essays, critiques and short stories have appeared in a number of publications, including The New York Times Magazine, Esquire, The Wall Street Journal, Time, Harper's Magazine, The New York Times Book Review, Harper's Bazaar, Catapult, Bookforum, Narrative Magazine, The Awl, Tin House, and Humanities.

 Her first book, the non-fiction Ancestor Trouble: A Reckoning and a Reconciliation, was published by Random House in 2022.
 The book was named one of the best of 2022 by The New Yorker, NPR, The Washington Post, The Boston Globe, Time, Esquire, Garden & Gun, Entertainment Weekly, and The Atlanta Journal-Constitution.

 Personal life

 Newton was born in Dallas and raised in a fundamentalist household in Miami by an evangelical mother and racist father.
-She attended college and law school at the University of Florida.
+She attended college as an English major and law school at the University of Florida.
 She lives in New York City.